Autos, Consumer Electronics, Motorsports, Travel, Entertainment & More!

 * * * * *

-IMPORTANT TECHNICAL NOTE: Be sure to delete your "Browsing History" in Internet Tools to see the most recent changes to this website.
+TECHNICAL NOTE: Delete your "Browsing History" in Internet Tools to see the most recent changes to this website.
 Otherwise you will see earlier versions of any pages that have been subsequently changed.
 The easiest way to do this is in your browser's "Tools" drop-down menu under "Internet Options."
 Then, under "Temporary Internet Files," select the option to "Check for newer versions of stored pages" "Every time I visit the webpage."

 If a couple of photos in any long document fail to open on your Windows computer, you can probably get them to appear as follows.
 Do NOT just hit refresh, because all that will do is make it reload from what your computer automatically saved offline.
 If you are using Windows Explorer as your browser, first you need to click on "Tools."
 From there select "Internet Options."
 Click the "Delete Files" button in the "Temporary Internet Files" section of the "General" folder.
 Finally, check the box beside "Delete all offline content" and click "OK."
 Now you are ready to hit the "Refresh" button in your browser (Windows Explorer) or select "Refresh" from the "View" menu.
 This process is quick and easy, and you'll probably find that it comes in handy elsewhere, too.